Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 What Happens When You Exercise?

-When you exercise, your muscles burn stored glycogen for energy.
-The process takes about 30 minutes to an hour before your body starts burning fat as well.
 If you’re exercising moderately, it might take longer compared to if you’re on high-intensity workouts.

-“After about 30 to 60 minutes of aerobic exercise, your body starts burning mainly fat,”
+“After about 30 to 60 minutes of aerobic exercise, your body starts burning mainly fat.”

-- Bartolome Burguera M.D, Ph.D. & Chairman of Endocrinology & Metabolism Institute (EMI)
+- Bartolome Burguera M.D., Ph.D. & Chairman of Endocrinology & Metabolism Institute (EMI)

 After you go through most of your glycogen stores, the brain signals fat cells to release fatty acids bound in triglyceride form.
 Both eating fewer calories and exercising causes the human body to release energy stored in the fat tissue.